Course Content

 The final assessment for participants is a written paper on an RBC topic related to their professional work.
 The paper is to be completed over the semester, and the findings will be presented at the end of the semester.

 The sessions are scheduled exclusively via Zoom on Friday and Saturday from 12:00 pm to 15:00 Central European Time (CET/CEST).
+Individual sessions can take at other times, which will be announced early on.

 In the tables below you find the provisional dates for the CAS RBC 2026.
 Be aware that session titles and dates are subject to change.